artsy/eigen/docs/testing.md

 We have 3 ways of testing relay components:

-1. Components using RelayQueryRenderer
+1. Components using Higher Order Components (eg. RelayQueryRenderer)

 1. Components using relay hooks

-1. Components using both RelayQueryRenderer & relay hooks !
+1. Components using both HoC & relay hooks !

 Further documentation on testing

 https://github.com/artsy/relay-workshop/tree/main/src/exercises/03-Testing-Queries

-## Case 1: Testing components using RelayQueryRenderer
+## Case 1: Testing components using Higher Order Components (eg RelayQueryRenderer, RelayFragmentContainer etc.)

 renderWithWrappersTL : renderWithWrappers(TestingLibrary)
 All our wrappeprs

-setupTestWrapper : abstract some of the boiler of Relay Component,
+setupTestWrapper : abstract some of the boilerplate of Relay Component,
 Query
 Variables